kubevirt/user-guide/docs/virtual_machines/interfaces_and_networks.md

 #### Temporary restrictions:
 1. `passt` currently only supported as primary network and doesn't allow extra multus networks to be configured on the VM.
-2. A VM with passt binding cannot bind to low ports (less than 1024).

 passt interfaces are feature gated; to enable the feature, follow [these](../operations/activating_feature_gates.md#how-to-activate-a-feature-gate)